yiisoft/input-http/docs/guide/en/request-input.md

 }
 ```

-It can be filled automatically from request's parameters using attributes:
+It can be prepared to be filled automatically from request's parameters using attributes:

 ```php
 use Yiisoft\Input\Http\AbstractInput;